AdamedPharma/pepseq/README.md

 Add more fixtures.
 ## Documentation

-to generate documentation

-cd docs

-make html
+To generate documentation cd to main project folder and type: sphinx-build -M html docs/source/ docs/build/

-documentation in HTML format will be available in docs/build/html/index.html
+Documentation in HTML format will be available in docs/build/html/index.html